smoltcp-rs/ENC424J600/README.md

 #### How-to

 1. Connect your STM32F407 device to the computer.
 Without changing any code, you may use an STLink V2 debugger.

-Then, on a console window, run OpenOCD and debug the example program.
-Choose your own IPv4 address and prefix length:
+2. Create a `tmux` session for debugging:
     ```sh
     $ nix-shell
-    [nix-shell]$ run-openocd-f4x
-    [nix-shell]$ tcp_stm32f407 <ip> <prefix>
+    [nix-shell]$ run-tmux-env
     ```

-2. On a separate console window, run [`itmdump`](https://docs.rs/itm/) to observe the output:
+3. When the `tmux` session is ready, on the top-right pane, compile and run the example program.
+Choose your own IPv4 address and prefix length:
     ```sh
-    $ nix-shell
-    [nix-shell]$ run-itmdump-follow
+    [nix-shell]$ tcp_stm32f407 <ip> <prefix>
     ```

-3. To test the TCP ports, open another console window and use utilities like NetCat (`nc`):
+4. To test the TCP ports, switch to the bottom-right pane (with <kbd>Ctrl</kbd>+<kbd>B</kbd>, followed by an arrow key) and use utilities like NetCat (`nc`):
     ```sh
     $ nc <ip> <port-number>
     ```
     Multiple instances of Netcat can run to use all the ports simultaneously.
 Use Ctrl+C to disconnect from the port manually (especially for the greeting port).

+5. Observe the output on the left pane.
+If you wish to debug manually, run `run-help` to see the list of all available commands.

 #### Expected Output